Kim-Hongcheol/test_doc/docs/source/delto_2f_driver.rst

-Delto 2F ROS2 Driver
+Delto Gripper-2F ROS2 Driver
 ====================

-This package provides a ROS2 driver for the DELTO 2F Gripper, enabling integration with robotic systems using ROS2.
+This package provides a ROS2 driver for the Delto Gripper-2F, enabling integration with robotic systems using ROS2.

 Key Features
 ------------
-- ROS2 topics and services for controlling the DELTO 2F Gripper.
+- ROS2 topics and services for controlling the Delto Gripper-2F.
 - Joint state feedback for real-time monitoring.
 - Customizable gripper operation modes.